 You can check if the table gets created successfully or not.

 mysql> show tables; +-----------------------+ | Tables_in_techbeamers | +-----------------------+ | state | +-----------------------+ 1 row in set (0.00 sec)

-Run the following commands to install and setup MySQL tuner.
+Run the following commands to install and set up the MySQL tuner.

 $ sudo apt-get install mysqltuner

 Once you get the MySQL tuner installed, issue the below command to start the performance tuner.
-But, please make sure that the MySQL server has run at least 24 hours or longer before starting the performance tuner.
+But, please make sure that the MySQL server has run for at least 24 hours or longer before you launch the performance tuner.

 $ mysqltuner --host <Host name> --user <User Name> --pass <Password>